-16. Upon information and belief, the Accused Instrumentality is used in a method performing the step of an access point (e.g., authenticator) communicating to the user terminal (e.g., user equipment) a request (e.g., EAP request) to identify (e.g., to identify whether UE is a supplicant or not), and if the user terminal utilizes an IEEE 802.1x protocol, acknowledging the request to identify (e.g., when UE supports 802.1x, it authenticates itself using credentials), otherwise the access point determining that the user terminal is not IEEE 802.1x compliant and selecting an authentication mechanism (e.g., MAC Authentication Bypass or MAB) compatible with the user terminal.
+16. Upon information and belief, the Accused Instrumentality discloses an access point (e.g., authenticator) communicating to the user terminal (e.g., user equipment) a request (e.g., EAPoL request) to identify (e.g., to identify whether UE is a supplicant or not), and if the user terminal utilizes an IEEE 802.1x protocol, acknowledging the request to identify <math>(e.g., when UE supports 802.1x, it authenticates itself using credentials), otherwise the access point determining that the user terminal is not IEEE 802.1x compliant and selecting an authentication mechanism <math>(e.g., Mac Address Bypass or MAB) compatible with the user terminal.